Rahsaan Patterson: 1997–98: Rahsaan Patterson

-There were two singles released, "Stop By" and "Where You Are" peaked No. 53 on Billboard's Hot R&B/Hip-Hop Songs chart.
+There were two singles released, "Stop By" and "Where You Are" peaked at No. 53 on Billboard's Hot R&B/Hip-Hop Songs chart.

 Receiving positive reviews from critics, the album failed to find a large audience (the single "Where You Are" did receive attention on R&B radio, and it appeared on the soundtrack to the 1996 Bulletproof).
 Patterson did, however, develop a loyal following both in the U.S. and abroad.

 1999–2002: Love in Stereo, SoundTracks

 Patterson went to work on his followup, Love in Stereo, with Jamey Jaz and new collaborators such as Van Hunt.
 When Love in Stereo was released in late 1999 it received better reviews than its predecessor, although the mainstream overlooked it.
-The album peaked at #51 on Billboards Top R&B/Hip-Hop Albums Chart and two singles, "The Moment" and "Treat You Like A Queen" which peaked at no. 61 on Billboards Hot R&B/Hip-Hop Songs.
-Rahsaan toured in support of Stereo playing dates throughout U.S. and Europe.
+The album peaked at No. 51 on Billboards Top R&B/Hip-Hop Albums Chart and two singles, "The Moment" and "Treat You Like A Queen" which peaked at no. 61 on Billboards Hot R&B/Hip-Hop Songs.
+Rahsaan toured in support of Stereo playing dates throughout the U.S. and Europe.

 Although Patterson and MCA parted ways, he remained busy, continuing to perform live, working as a session singer, and contributing to both soundtracks (Brown Sugar) and compilation albums (Steve Harvey's Sign of Things to Come), while working on the next album.

 2004–08 After Hours, Wines and Spirits

 Patterson's third album, After Hours was released internationally in April 2004, garnering positive reviews.
 With the forming of his own label, After Hours was released in the U.S. in late October.
 The album debuted at No. 65 on Billboard's Top R&B/Hip-Hop Albums chart.
 The singles, "So Hot", "April's Kiss" and "Forever Yours" were issued but failed to chart on Billboard.
 Further collaborative efforts followed.

-Patterson's album, Wines & Spirits (again featuring collaborations with Crouch and Jaz) was released September 24, 2007, and debuted at #42 on Billboards Top R&B/Hip-Hop Albums, his highest charted to date and No. 45 on Independent Albums Chart.
+Patterson's album, Wines & Spirits (again featuring collaborations with Crouch and Jaz) was released September 24, 2007, and debuted at No. 42 on Billboards Top R&B/Hip-Hop Albums, his highest charted to date and No. 45 on Independent Albums Chart.
 The singles released, "Stop Breaking My Heart" and "Feels Good" charted on Billboard's Hot R&B/Hip-Hop Songs both at no. 59 and the later no. 76.
 A close friend, R&B singer Ledisi, in which he's also featured on her album Lost & Found, explains the genius of Patterson as, "Rahsaan's greatest artistic strength is his ability to be overly honest in his recordings and in his live performances.
 If I had to sum him up in one word, I would call him 'uninhibited'."

 In August 2008, Patterson released a Christmas album, The Ultimate Gift, by November Patterson won a BET J award for Underground Artist of the year.

-In 2008, Patterson joined with Australian-born producer/multi-instrumentalist/songwriter Jarrad 'Jaz' Rogers and Copenhagen-based electro-soul songstress Ida Corr to form the London-based alternative soul/pop/funk trio SugaRush Beat Company, who released their self-titled album through RCA (UK) in the summer of 2008.
+In 2008, Patterson joined with Australian-born producer/multi-instrumentalist/songwriter Jarrad 'Jaz' Rogers and Copenhagen-based electro-soul singer Ida Corr to form the London-based alternative soul/pop/funk trio SugaRush Beat Company, who released their self-titled album through RCA (UK) in the summer of 2008.